AlphaGenes/AlphaPeel/docs/source/contribute.rst

 Update submodules?
 ------------------

-Sometimes you have to update the submodules in line with your code changes in the AlphaPeel or in the submodules.
+Sometimes you have to update the submodules in line with your code changes in the AlphaPeel or the submodules.

-First check the current state of the submodule:
+First, check the current state of the submodule:

 .. code-block:: bash

     git submodule status

-Next, check the lateset commit in the submodule's remote repository:
+Next, check the latest commit in the submodule's remote repository:

 .. code-block:: bash